ilhamhuda/Instagram/README.md

 # Instagram

 This is Instagram Sample App.
+This project using MVC design pattern & unsing firebase for Authentification.

 Xcode 12
 Instagram App :